 Program of Study

-A written program of study which lists all courses required to complete the program is used to verify that students have met all requirements at graduation.
-If changes are made in the program of study after its approval, the changes must be made in writing and submitted to the Office of the University Registrar with the Advancement to Candidacy paperwork.
+A written program of study which lists all courses required to complete the program is used to guide student progress and to verify that they have met all requirements.
+The student's final Program of Study is submitted to the Office of the University Registrar with the Advancement to Candidacy paperwork and in the graduation semester for a final audit.

 Banner Code: E1-PHD-EDUC